November 16, 2012

 We did not evaluate all internal controls relevant to operating objectives as broadly defined by the Federal Managers' Financial Integrity Act, such as those controls relevant to preparing statistical reports and ensuring efficient operations.
 We limited our internal control testing to controls over financial reporting and compliance.
 Because of inherent limitations in internal control, misstatements due to error or fraud, losses, or noncompliance may nevertheless occur and not be detected.
 We also caution that projecting our evaluation to future periods is subject to the risk that controls may become inadequate because of changes in conditions or that the degree of compliance with controls may deteriorate.
 In addition, we caution that our internal control testing may not be sufficient for other purposes.

-We performed our audit in accordance with auditing standards generally accepted in the United States of America and audit guidance in OMB Bulletin No. 07-04, Audit Requirements for Federal Financial Statements, as amended.
+We performed our audits in accordance with auditing standards generally accepted in the United States of America and OMB audit guidance.

 Our audits were conducted for the purpose of forming an opinion on the financial statements of EEOC taken as a whole.
 The other accompanying information included in this performance and accountability report is presented for purposes of additional analysis and is not a required part of the financial statements.
 Such information has not been subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on them.